muhamadakmal1/pitch-for-profit/README.md

     <p>– Launches React app at <code>http://localhost:3000</code>.</p>
   </li>
   <li class="my-0"><strong>Open the app in your browser</strong>
-    <p>Navigate to <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> and register as an Entrepreneur, Investor, or Admin.
+    and register as an Entrepreneur, Investor, or Admin.
 Use the dashboard nav to access role-specific features.</p>
   </li>
 </ol>
 <hr>